astraly-labs/pragma-node/README.md

 docker compose -f compose.dev.yaml up -d --build
 ```

-### 2. Fill the database
+### 2. Fill the onchain database

-The database tables are created automatically using the migrations in the `infra/pragma-node/postgres_migrations` folder.
+The database tables are created automatically using our migrations:
+- offchain migrations are in the `pragma-entities/migrations` folder.
+- onchain migrations are in the `infra/pragma-node/postgres_migrations` folder.

-However, you need to fill the tables with data.
-To do so, you can either run the indexer or use a backup:
+To fill the onchain tables with data you can either run the indexer or use a backup:

 #### Run the indexer: